prism-break/prism-break/README.md

 Contributors are welcome.

-## Translations
+## Localizations

-For anyone who's interested in working on translating this site, please look into the /lang/ directory of this repository.
+For anyone who's interested in working on localizing this site, please look into the /lang/ directory of this repository.
 There are some sample translation JSON files there.
 To start, just make a copy of the en.json file and start filling it out.

 **Please note:** The canonical version of the site text is contained in index.html.
 The strings contained in the `xx.json` files may be out of date, as they need to be updated manually (and I don't have unlimited amounts of free time).
 Please refer to the text contained in index.html when developing your translations to ensure your translation file is up-to-date.